How Hard Is It to Pass the Transport Manager CPC Exam?

 From training candidates every week, the pattern is consistent: the people who struggle most are usually not unintelligent.
 They fail because they underestimate the volume of knowledge, rely too heavily on workplace experience, or never practise answering case study questions for marks under timed conditions.

 Fastest improvement: practise timed case study answers, learn how marks are awarded, tab your notes properly, and focus on short, clear points rather than long essay-style answers.
-If one subject keeps blocking you, a one-to-one study session with a tutor who has passed these exams is usually faster than another week of circling the same notes.
+If one subject keeps blocking you, a one-to-one study session with a tutor who's actually trained to teach — not just qualified in the subject — and who has sat these exams themselves is usually faster than another week of circling the same notes.

 Key takeaways